 A “QA” is a transfer of the legal obligation to make future periodic payments as damages for personal physical injury or sickness from a lawsuit defendant to a life insurance assignment corporation.
 This is done pursuant to Section 130 of the Internal Revenue Code.
 A qualified assignment can be used if all of the following requirements are met 1) the transferee assumes the liability from a person who is a party to the suit or agreement; 2) the periodic payments are fixed and determinable regarding amount and time of payment; 3) the periodic payments cannot be accelerated, deferred, increased, or decreased by the recipient of such payments; 4) the assignee’s obligation is no greater than the obligation of the person who assigned the liability; and 5) the periodic payments tax-free to the recipient under section 104(a)(2).

 Qualified Funding Asset

 A qualified funding asset is an asset that may be purchased by an assignment corporation as part of a qualified assignment transaction under Section 130 of the IRC.
 The qualified funding asset, typically an annuity, is how the assignment corporation makes the payments it is obligated to make under the qualified assignment.
 If an annuity is not used as the qualified funding asset, the only other option is obligations of the United States Government (Treasury Bonds).

-The secondary marketplace is the group of factoring companies that will purchase a structured settlement annuity from the payee.
+The secondary marketplace is the group of factoring companies that will purchase structured settlement payment rights from the payee.

 Self Directed IRA (SDIRA)